 When I was younger, I saw running as something you had to do to get into shape to play soccer.
 I went out for track (mile) a couple of times in high school, but injuries discouraged me and I didn’t stick with it.

 I ran more and less through my 20s and 30s.
 I ran for fun and fitness, never with any kind of race or numbers goals.
 As my metabolism slowed in my early 30s, I turned to running for weight control (and fun, still).
 It worked!
 I miss those lunchtime runs in Jefferson City.
 After moving to Kansas City I fell off the wagon again and took another run at 200 # (close, very close).
 Then, I rediscovered running as I approached 40 and I’ve stuck with it ever since switching to a natural landing a couple of years ago.*

-A friend talked me into doing the Kansas City Zoo run in 2010.
+I hadn’t raced since high school when a friend talked me into doing the Kansas City Zoo run in 2010.
 That did it.
 We started running together.
 It was “just” a 4 mile run, but at some point he said, “you want to run faster, don’t you?”
 I answered honestly, and took off.

 As my fitness improved, I added the half marathon and eventually the full marathon to my resume.
 I enjoy all distances, but the mental challenge of the marathon makes it my favorite.
 I’ve also run a couple of ultras.
 All of these are post-40 (aka “Masters”) – I wish I had started earlier!

 5K: 19:59 (Run with the Birds, 11/13/11, 1st Place 40-49, 9th overall)

 5m XC: 34:57 (Shoal Creek Wilderness Run, 11/03/12, 1st Place 40-49, 6th overall)

 10K: 41:05 (Firecracker Run, 7/4/15, 2nd Place M40-49, 13th overall)